Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 So, it kind of depends on what type of videos you’re planning on doing.

 Jewel: If you are doing multiple channels, I would recommend that you build one channel first before you start creating another one and start doing two because one channel on its own is its own beast and machine.
-So, you’ve got to master that first before you create another one.
+You’ve got to master that first before you create another one.

-Jerry: I’m loving this this interview with you guys.
+Jerry: I love this interview with you guys.
 This is so much fun.
 I love your advice.
-I’ve just thrown everything into one channel and that it can help to focus but it can help also to split it.
-So, I love how you two have it set up.
+I’ve just thrown everything into one channel and that it can help to focus but it can also help to split it.
+I love how you two have it set up.
 You’ve got your music channel specifically for Auret and then everything else is in your main channel Essetino Artists.

 Auret: To speak to that Instagram question, making money on Instagram, that’s not something that we’re experts in or anything but I do know that ecommerce is doing really well like selling.
 Whether it’s fashion, art or anything like that.